sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/connector-rules/index.md

 Content-Type: `application/json-patch+json`

-_Note: Replace `_`with the index location of operation the way it is configured on the source.
-For example, 0, 1, 2, etc. You can use a`GET`call on the source first to verify the index location prior to executing the`PATCH` call to attach the rule.\*
+_Note: Replace \[\*\] with the index location of the operation the way it is configured on the source.
+For example, 0, 1, 2, etc. You can use a`GET`call on the source first to verify the index location prior to executing the `PATCH` call to attach the rule._

 ```json
 [